steveculshaw/brindlewoodbay/README.md

 * from the corridor, you can see the case where the scrimshaw was taken from
 * from the scrimshaw room, you can see who's coming down the corridor

+Go to the college to check ... <br>

+* Krish's subject was music
+* Schwartz was NOT Edgar tutor ... it is Dr Tara Banerjee.
+She was at the event, and left early ...
+Edgar was still alive
+* and their writing does NOT match the thesis

 #### 23rd June

 *Krystal takes Fox Mulder maven move :: <br>Once per mystery, after at least one Void Clue has been encountered, you can have a secret meeting with this informant, who is always shrouded in darkness or otherwise disguised*